Too many requests! You have made too many requests!! No more requests!!!

 Now, based on the above, let's look at the key benefits of SSR.

 • SEO and social media friendliness.
 The server side render approach ensures improved SEO ranking through the correct indexing of pages – now, search robots can recognize SEO text and other attributes important for good ranking.
 First of all, this is due to the fact that now, search robots do not need to read SSR JavaScript code.
-As for friendliness for social networks, it is explained by the ability to display colorful previews when sharing SSR-rendered pages – all due to the correct recognition of meta tags.
+As for friendliness for social platforms, it is explained by the ability to display colorful previews when sharing SSR-rendered pages – all due to the correct recognition of meta tags.

 • Better app/website performance.
 SSR rendering provides a faster initial page load as the JS to HTML conversion is done on the backend.
 Thus, users see refreshed content faster than with CSR, in particular when it comes to dynamically updated pages.
 In the long term, this can ensure a reduced bounce rate for websites and web applications.